What Does This Mean for Your Small Business?

-Social Media is great, but as many have discovered when Facebook declared "Digital War" on Australia, businesses did not own information on its social media channels.
+Social Media is great, but as many have discovered when Facebook declared "Digital War" on Australia, the business did not own information on its social media channels.

 Back in February 2021, Facebook made a brazen attempt to crush the Australian Federal government's proposed regulations for them to pay for the use of local news content.